-Lee Cockerell, former Executive Vice-president of Operations for the Walt Disney World Resort
+The legendary Disney customer service.
+With Lee Cockerell, former Executive Vice President of Operations for the Walt Disney World® Resort

 What have we learned from it?
 That’s probably worth more valuable to us than spending money on huge amounts of data and insights.
 So that really set a cultural tone for me.”

 “Turn the Ship Around by Captain David Marquet who was a US Submarine Captain who was given a submarine to mobilize within three months.
 He didn’t know how to work it, and he had some very much rely and put his trust in his team to get them to a position where they could become ship worthy or could set sail.
 And again about culture, I’m all about people and culture.
 The way he went about doing that and really putting his trust into his team has inspired me as well.”

 Johnny Lyle: “7 Habits of Highly Effective People, Stephen Covey.
 The live, love leaves a legacy that bit about making sure you think about what you leave behind was critical.
 It changed everything about the way I thought that’s the first one.”